-With Serena Williams out due to pregnancy and Maria Sharapova injured, there are only two former winners in the draw this year: Venus Williams and Petra Kvitova.
-This means the women’s game is wide open and it could be a chance for Britain’s Joanna Konta to show us what she’s made of.
-She’s currently number seven in the world, so perhaps she’ll be the first British woman to win Wimbledon since Virginia Wade in 1977.
+This means the women’s game is wide open and it could be a chance for Britain’s Joanna Konta to show us what she’s made of for the second year running.
+She did suffer a clay court defeat in Madrid this week but is currently She’s currently number twenty one in the world, we've got our fingers crossed she’ll be the first British woman to win Wimbledon since Virginia Wade in 1977.

 Whether you’re a demon on the court or more of a consumer of strawberries and cream (according to the BBC, 140,000 servings of strawberries are sold at the Championships), there’s always a way to enjoy Wimbledon.
 Here are what some of the Workspace centres are up to, and where you can enjoy game, set and match in the local neighbourhood.